-Tug the base away of the section you want to separate as well as you can and then cut it with a sharp shears or knife.
-Then repot both sections!
+Tug the base away of the section you want to separate as well as you can, then cut it with a sharp shears or knife.
+Then repot both sections.

 As always, thanks so much for reading and please share this with your friends!